ericallenpaul/DynamicJsonProperties/README.md

 This presents a problem however if you're used to the more normal JSON format.
 You no longer have a static class name for color, just the color itself.
 The field name for color is dynamic, it’s the name of the “color”.
 In other words, we won’t know the property name until runtime.
-This is a problem because while I could hard code the color it means I would be constantly changing my code to accommodate new colors.
+This is a problem.
+I could hard code the color but it means I would be constantly changing my code to accommodate new colors.
 Fortunately JSON.net has a way to deal with this using the Dictionary object in the form of `Dictionary<string, Class>`.
 The tricky part is figuring out how the classes line up,